-Five years ago an NCEAS Working Group published the first global assessment of cumulative human impacts on the ocean in Science on February 15, 2008.
-The findings, related maps, and openly available data soon became one of the most highly cited NCEAS research efforts.
-The first assessment showed where cumulative impact was greatest and least and which human activities were driving these results.
-Missing from this initial analysis and all subsequent work was a picture of how and why those cumulative impacts change over time.
+An NCEAS working group published the first global assessment of cumulative human impacts on the ocean in Science on February 15, 2008.
+The findings, related maps, and openly available data became one of our most highly cited research efforts.
+The assessment showed where cumulative impacts were greatest and least and which human activities were driving these results.

 In 2015, a team made up of many of the same original participants conducted an updated assessment to show how and why cumulative impacts change over time, and specifically since the original 2008 assessment.
 Their results were published July 14, 2015 inNature Communications.

 The results are intended to help assess the effectiveness of past management and conservation actions and guide future management efforts.

 Using the Data

 All of our data, figures and code are freely available for all not-for-profit uses.
 If you use our data and code, we ask that you attribute the source of these items according to citations indicated below.